SC Wildlife Removal Laws: What Homeowners Can and Can't Do

 Rats and Mice: No Restrictions

 Rats and mice have no protected status in South Carolina.
 They can be killed by any legal method.
-Snap traps, electronic traps, commercial bait stations — all legal.
+Snap traps, electronic traps, commercial bait stations: all legal.

 Venomous Snakes: A Gray Area

 The practical problem is execution.
 Trying to kill a cottonmouth in your crawlspace or under your porch is how most snake bites happen.
 Venomous snake bites in SC are consistently caused by attempts to kill or handle the snake, not by unprovoked attacks.
 Call us.
 A professional removal costs $150-300 and comes without a trip to the emergency room.
+Our Charleston snake removal and identification guide covers the six venomous species in the Lowcountry and what to do when you encounter one.

 Non-venomous snakes cannot be legally killed and most are considered protected under state law.
 The big black rat snakes that frighten people are not a legal removal target.